Homer Halibut Hunters Corporate Logo

 May 15 – Aug 20

-Best for Wednesdays & Tuesdays from June 20 – August 15 when halibut is closed but the desire to go fishing still exists!1.5 – 2 hours
+Best for Wednesdays & any closed Tuesdays from June 20 – August 15 when halibut is closed but the desire to go fishing still exists!$350 / $400Book

-Using the tables below you can quickly see the availability of all our boats and how many seats are available on each of the trips for the day.
-If the day is listed as open then that boat is not yet going out on that day and you can book whichever of our 6 trips you prefer.
+Using the tables below you can quickly see the availability and how many seats are available on each of the trips for the day.
 You can find all the trips we offer and book instantly online.
 If you have questions, please call or use the online chat tool that goes directly to our staff and boat captains.

 How Halibut Fishing Works